 Not necessarily, although expertise in data work gives you advantages.

 There is a type of articles in peer-reviewed journals called review articles, where you don’t need to report any new data; instead, you analyze and discuss published research on a certain topic.
-Most common review articles are a literature review and systematic review.
+Most common review articles are literature review and systematic review.

-Even if you do want to write a research paper that needs results based on new data but you do not have the required data analysis skills, you can find a collaborate who can run data analysis and report results for this study.
+Even if you do want to write a research paper that needs results based on new data but you do not have the required data analysis skills, you can find a collaborator who can run data analysis and report results for this study.
 Invite that person to be your co-author for his/her contribution.
 A lot of scientific work is collaborative work.

 Are you ready to share your knowledge with the world?
 Don’t let those myths stop you.
-What other concerns you have about writing for peer-reviewed journals?
-Leave your comments below.
-It will give me ideas about what to include in my future posts.